johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 * A brief introduction to Python dataclasses and introspection
 * An example of a dataclass model to store data
+* Details on how to programatically inspect our example model

+Prerequisists:
+* Basic python knowledge including defining classes

 # Introduction